JerichoGroup/gazebo_sitl_system/README.md

 pip install .
 ```

-2) Simon init in this directoryL
+2) Simon init in this directory:
 ```shell
 simon_init
 ```